Listed alphabetically; all attractions are free unless otherwise noted

 Listed by date

-Operative Plasterers’ and Cement Masons’ Unions Great Lakes Apprentice Competition
+Operative Plasterers’ & Cement Masons’ Unions Great Lakes Apprentice Competition

-The great Ohio State Fair will be home and host of the 2016 Operative Plasterers’ & Cement Masons’ Unions Great Lakes Apprentice Competition.
+The great Ohio State Fair will host the 2018 Operative Plasterers’ & Cement Masons’ Unions Great Lakes Apprentice Competition.
 This exciting event allows the apprentices of their respected trade to come together in this friendly competition to determine the best apprentice.

 Columbus All-Breed Dog Agility